-How to Recycle Your Household and Garden Waste and Create Luxurious Compost!
+How to Make Compost at Home and Recycle Your Household and Garden Waste!

 Compost is organic matter in a semi decayed state also known as humus.
 It is used as a growing medium for vegetables and flowers.
 It can be used standalone for growing things in, or added to soil to condition it.